Ferries from

 We suggest that you book in advance to ensure that you get the cheapest ferry prices and availability.
 Please check out our special offers page to take advantage of all the latest ferry discounts available.

-What is the easiest way to get from Croatia to Italy?
+How much is a cabin on the ferry from Croatia to Italy?

 Do you need a passport to go from Croatia to Italy?